Jimi Beach

-James Beach Drummond (born November 26, 1971, in Titusville, Florida) is an inventor, entrepreneur and product designer based in Orlando, FL.
-He invented the artificial intelligence technology used for the StreetLogic Network, and is the designer of a lightweight personal flotation device that won Best of Show for technical apparel at ICAST, the world's largest sportfishing trade show.
+James Beach Drummond (born November 26, 1971) is an American inventor, entrepreneur and product designer based in Orlando, Florida.
+He invented the artificial intelligence technology used for the StreetLogic Network, and is the designer of a lightweight personal flotation device that won Best of Show for technical apparel at ICAST, the world's largest sport-fishing trade show.

 He is known as an advocate for independent arts, and regularly promotes up-and-coming artists through the marketing programs of the companies he operates.

 As an artist, Beach is known for using "natural elements", "nature's rhythms", and "water as art".

 Career

 Musician

 In 1992 Beach was a founding member of the surf-rock band Lo Presher based in Central Florida.
 Lo Presher recorded three albums and toured the surf industry circuit with a rhythmic act that featured homemade percussive instruments made from alligator skulls, turtle shells and bamboo.
 The New York Times described the band’s music as “wooden drums and didgeridoo added to hard-rock and punk”.

 In 1996 Lo Presher approached Warped Tour founder Kevin Lyman with a proposal to organize an independent artist stage which became known as the Surf Compound.
 The band went on to manage, produce and perform on this independent stage through their own indie record label, EVREC Productions, from 1996 to 1999.